gibbok/myvar/website/content/hugo/core-directory-structure.md

 tags = ['hugo', 'go']
 +++

-When you first open a Hugo project, the folder structure can feel abstract — lots of conventions, lookup rules, and special filenames.
-But once you understand the core pieces, the design becomes clean and intuitive.

 A Hugo site is powered by five key directories: **content**, **layouts**, **archetypes**, **static**, and **themes**.
 Here’s a concise guide to what each does and why it matters.

 ## 1. Content: Your Site’s Words